where can i go.do. ?

 One great way to CONNECT with others is to Go.Do. and serve others in one of the church missions or organizations 1st Church helps to support.
 You can serve in small ways or big ones, but it is important to participate in the church's ministries through prayer, presence, gifts, service and witness.
 In fact this is a key part of the vows of the United Methodist Church.

 Below, you will find descriptions of the various ministries and missions that are part of our Go.Do. efforts here at 1st Church.
 Included are the main contacts for each of those ministries.
 You can contact them directly in many cases, but you can also use our Ministry Contact Form if you want to contact more than one person with questions about serving.
-If you are ready to Go.Do. and know where you want to serve then fill out the Ministry Interest Form.
+If you are ready to Go.Do. and know where you want to serve then fill out the Ministry Interest Form here or fill it out at the bottom of the page.

 Ministry contacts